 £50,000 for communities in the Midlands, the South West and South Wales to reduce their energy use

-Offering up to £1,000 per group, the scheme aimed to help village halls, scout huts and other similar community buildings.
+It aims to help local groups make energy saving improvements to village halls, scout huts and other similar community buildings.

 It is open to groups in WPD's area which covers the Midlands, the South West and South Wales.
 The types of measures undertaken included roof insulation, cavity wall insulation, boiler replacement, new heating controls, double or secondary glazing, draught proofing, energy efficient lighting, lighting sensors, more efficient taps, and white goods replacement.

 The scheme ran for the first time in 2010-11 and was repeated in 2012 and again in 2014.
 Each time a pot of £50,000 was distributed among some 50-60 groups including a water sports centre, a couple of churches and even a lobster hatchery.

 The fourth round ran in 2015.

 55 community buildings received a Community Chest grant in 2015.

 Patchway Community Centre in South Gloucestershire was one of many community facilities to apply successfully for LEDs to replace less ecomonical lighting.
 A spokesperson for the centre said: “The LED lights now installed in our dim hall have made an amazing difference - as if someone has come along and cut skylights in the ceiling.
 The hall is now very bright and cheerful and the total power usage has been halved, or better.”